kulics/koral/book-en/annotation.md

 ```
 ## Annotation Declaration
 As opposed to the comment block, we simply wrap the tagged content with the `\*` and `*\`, or use the `\\` tag line directly.
+If the annotation item has sub-properties, you only need to use the `{}` package.
+If you need to specify the specified property, use the `id = data` assignment as in the simplified construction of the package.

 Note that it is valid before the identifier.